 Matthew works for corporate, editorial, advertising, and architectural clients.
 With his camera as his voice, he obverses, processes, and interprets both the design and function of his projects.
 Beginning with a process of research, preparation, and collaboration, he has created a methodology that while systematic, it is inherently designed to allow time for discovery.
 It is during this time that unique moments and unseen qualities often shine through.

 In collaboration with his clients' designs, Matthew’s work has won numerous design awards and recognition.
-His photography, together with The Cultural Landscape Foundation’s “The Landscape Architecture Legacy of Dan Kiley,” was recently featured at the National Building Museum, AIA NY Center for Architecture, and continues as a traveling exhibit.
+His photography, together with The Cultural Landscape Foundation’s “The Landscape Architecture Legacy of Dan Kiley,” was featured at the National Building Museum, AIA NY Center for Architecture, and continues as a traveling exhibit.

 Penumbra Tintype Studio in Manhattan.